Taikun/pbpaste/README.md

 This Go program replicates the functionality of the `pbpaste` command found on macOS, allowing you to easily retrieve the contents of your clipboard and display it in the terminal.

+Since is done with Go you can compile for other platforms like x86 Windows 11 (included in the releases)

 ## Features

 - Simple and straightforward command-line interface.